martinaguero/mozo/README.md

 Dependencies management

 ## Introduction
-This prototype is based on a thin client and a cloud service (middleware) for resolving and locating all the dependencies of Java modules.
+This prototype is based on a thin client and a cloud service (middleware) for solving and locating the dependencies of Java modules.
 The service analyze modules descriptors and, from that information, dynamically locates all the dependencies (other modules) required to compile.